-Here are 9 that can all work well to compel and connect readers.
+Here are nine that can all work well to compel and connect with your readers.

 Personal stories are some of the most powerful stories to share.
 They are an effective way to make connection with your readers.
 Most readers are curious about your experiences, no matter the niche/industry you’re in.

 If you can find a way to weave a personal story (typically, a tragedy to triumph) into your writing, the response will be good.